 Angela: No doubt about it, kombucha is a fantastic alternative to sugar loaded fizzy drinks for the whole family.
 I was gifted a scoby (looks like a slimy giant mushroom) a few months ago to start brewing my own kombucha.
 I was super excited.
 I had no idea it would be so easy.
 I picked up my scoby ready to start and carried it home like a prize cow…

 What is Kombucha?

 What is Kombucha I hear you say!
 It’s a fizzy and fermented cold tea historically drunk in China, Russia and Germany.
 It’s made by feeding a scoby (symbiotic culture of bacteria and yeast) sugar and caffeine which produces a fermented tea drink.
 The drink contains B vitamins and loads of bacteria and yeast which promotes good gut health by balancing gut flora.
 Our gut flora is so important.
 70% of our immune system is housed in our gut, so an important one to nurture.
 It’s easy to make and tastes awesome, a bit like ginger beer (slightly sweet and vinegary).

 Why is it Good for You?

-There are no conclusive studies confirming the health benefits of kombucha but if you want to learn more about the scientific findings here are 8 Evidence-Based Health Benefits of Kombucha Tea.
+There are many claims about the magical health benefits of kombucha but if you want to learn more about the scientific findings here are 8 Evidence-Based Health Benefits of Kombucha Tea.
 A research conducted in Russia at the beginning of the century and testimonials indicate that Kombucha can: